-In order to do that, we have to spend time to be careful about it.
-It’s difficult to evaluate the breadth and the scope of the Charismatic movement any other way than to go carefully through the Word of God that speaks to that issue.
+But in order to do that, we have to spend time to be careful about it.
+It’s difficult to evaluate the breadth and the scope of the Charismatic movement, I think, any other way than to go carefully through the Word of God that speaks to that issue.
 So we are endeavoring to do that.
-Between the 13th and 14th chapter…and we’ll end up in 13 in just a matter of a few Sundays…I'm going to give a special series on the problems in the Charismatic movement.
+Now, between the 13th and 14th chapter – and we’ll end up in 13 in just a matter of a few Sundays – I'm going to give a special series on the problems in the Charismatic movement.

 So we’re going to try to cover it from a theological viewpoint, an historical viewpoint, as well as a verse-by-verse, biblical viewpoint, the composite of which, hopefully, will be a solid foundation for you to understand what’s going on today.
 If I don’t answer all your questions today, be patient because sooner or later we will.
 And if we get to the end of the study and we feel there are so many questions, we’ll devote a time just to answering questions.

 Now, let’s go to the 13th chapter and look at verse 8.
 “Love never faileth; but whether there be prophecies, they shall be done away; whether there be tongues, they shall cease; whether there be knowledge, it shall vanish away.
 For we know in part, and we prophesy in part.
 But when that which is perfect is come, then that which is in part shall be done away.

 “When I was a child, I spoke as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.
 For now we see in a mirror, darkly; but then, face to face; now I know in part, but then shall I know even as also I am known.
 And now abideth faith, hope, love, these three; but the greatest of these is love.”